A Multifractal Analysis of Asian Foreign Exchange Markets: Conclusions

 \section{Conclusions}

-We investigated the properties of time series from four Asian FX markets, and found two factors affecting their multifractality as measured by the MF-DFA method.
+We investigated the properties of time series from four Asian foreign exchange markets, and found two factors affecting their multifractality as measured by the MF-DFA method.
 First, we found that temporal correlations in the data contribute to the multifractality of all four FX markets.
-Second, we found that market complexity and multifractality are positively related to the presence of high return values in the series.
+Second, we find that market complexity and multifractality are positively related to the presence of high return values in the series.
+Further studies will examine both aspects of FX markets more extensively.

-To observe how the Asian currency crisis influenced these FX markets, we studied their multifractal properties before and after the crisis.
-We found that for both Korea and Thailand, the degree of multifractality significantly increased after the crisis.
+To observe how the Asian currency crisis influenced these FX markets, we estimated their multifractal properties both before and after the crisis.
+We found that in both Korea and Thailand, the degree of multifractality in the FX market significantly increased after the Asian currency crisis.
 Japan and Hong Kong, however, were almost unaffected.
-We argue that the market crash affected Korea and Thailand more strongly because they are typical emerging markets.
-These countries probably introduced new policies (and thus additional complexities) to help control the aftermath.
-However, the Japanese market is a representative mature market in Asia while Hong Kong uses an almost fixed exchange rate, the Peg system.
+We argue that the market crash affected Korea and Thailand more strongly because they are typical emerging markets; these countries probably introduced new policies (and thus additional complexities) to help control the aftermath.
+Japan's mature market was little changed by the crisis, however, and Hong Kong uses a fixed exchange rate.